luksdev/web-studies/README.md

 # Objective

-Document the results of simple projects done with the intention of practicing html, css and js
+Document the simple projects I developed in html, css, and js in order to practice css and js featues that I researched

 # Focus